-WebARX receives specific data about its Site visitors when such information is provided voluntarily, such as when our visitors request information, purchase or enroll for services, submit a customer support inquiry, provide resume information for employment opportunities, or send us e-mail.
+WebARX receives specific data about its Site visitors when such information is provided voluntarily, such as when our visitors request information, purchase or enroll for services, submit a customer support inquiry, provide resume information for employment opportunities, or send us an e-mail.
 Of course, some of these activities require that you give us information, such as when you make a purchase, submit your resume, or request certain types of information.

 We may use the information we collect for certain purposes, including the following: